SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > - **Portamento**
 > - **Stutter** Rate

-2. Automatable Parameters for Kits with affect entire ENABLED, and Audio Clips
+2. Automatable Clip View Parameters for Kits with affect entire ENABLED, and Audio Clips

 >The 23 parameters that can be edited are:
 >